-Attractions on Isle of Noss include a visitor centre, Pony Pund created to breed Shetland ponies, Holm of Noss rock and Noup cliff.
-Noss' sandstone cliffs have weathered into horizontal ledges making the best breeding grounds for puffins, gannets, guillemots, black-legged kittiwakes, razorbills, shags, great skuas and fulmars.
-Otters are frequently seen on Isle of Noss.
+Attractions on Noss Island include a visitor centre, Pony Pund (farm for breeding Shetland ponies), the Holm of Noss rock and the Noup cliff.
+The island's sandstone cliffs have weathered into horizontal ledges making the best breeding grounds for seabirds, like puffins, gannets, guillemots, black-legged kittiwakes, razorbills, shags, great skuas, fulmars.

 Isle of Noss cruise terminal